Spiced Pumpkin Cookies

 Spiced pumpkin cookies on a wire rack.

-These little pumpkin cookies are my latest fall obsession.
-Imbued with warm autumn spices, like cinnamon, ginger, nutmeg and cloves, they have a cakey texture with a bit of crunch from the raw sugar sprinkled on top.
+These little pumpkin are imbued with warm autumn spices, like cinnamon, ginger, nutmeg and cloves.
+They have a cakey texture with a bit of crunch from the raw sugar sprinkled on top.
 My family flocks to the kitchen as soon as I pull them out of the oven, and the first batch disappears before the second trays are even done.
+Because of their soft and tender texture, they’re best enjoyed fresh out of the oven, so I recommend chilling (or freezing) the dough and baking as needed.

 Cookie ingredients including pumpkin puree, vanilla, and eggs.